gruntwork-io/gruntwork-installer/README.md

 #### Risk #1: You don't know what the script is doing, so you shouldn't blindly execute it.

 This is true of *all* installers.
-For example, have you ever inspected the install code before running `apt-get install` or `brew install` or double cliking a `.dmg` or `.exe` file?
+For example, have you ever inspected the install code before running `apt-get install` or `brew install` or double clicking a `.dmg` or `.exe` file?
 If anything, a shell script is the most transparent installer out there, as it's one of the few that allows you to inspect the code (feel free to do so, as this script is open source!).
 The reality is that you either trust the developer or you don't.
 And eventually, you automate the install process anyway, at which point manual inspection isn't a possibility anyway.